VitaHub/Event-planning-API/README.md

 - create comments to event (for participants only);
 - get activity feed (latest changes of events, where current_user is participant; new comments, file attachments and invitations to this events).

+You can find deployed API at the following address: https://event-planning-api.herokuapp.com/api